-Single tooth replacement with teeth implants can be used in people who are missing one or more teeth.
+Single tooth replacement with teeth implants can be used in people who need to have one or more teeth removed.
 Not only does a single tooth implant look like a natural tooth, but it acts like one too.
 The health of neighbouring teeth is preserved, and the health of the jawbone and gums is restored.

 When more than one tooth is missing or damaged, teeth implants can still be used.
 With conventional teeth implants, eight or more implants are needed to replace a full arch.
 While this is possible, with so many implants needed, implants have to be placed into areas of reduced bone density at the back of the mouth.